Steps to Apply

 - Only one application per student per term will be considered.
 Do not submit multiple applications as this will result in processing delays.

-- Review the list of graduate academic programs and the program descriptions in the Graduate Bulletin to confirm you are applying to the correct program.
+- Review the list of graduate programs and the program descriptions in the University Catalog carefully, to confirm you are applying to the correct program.

 - Provide an accurate and valid email address.
 If you fail to provide us with a valid email address, you will not receive information critical to your status as an applicant.
 Please adjust your privacy settings to ensure you receive emails from SDSU.